stemoutreach/CodeCreateLab/SenseHat_Advance_Challenge.md

-# Code & Create Lab – Sense HAT Challenge
+# Code & Create Lab – Sense HAT Advanced Challenge
 Use **almost every sensor** on the Sense HAT to build an interactive “Mission Dashboard” that engineers can run on their Raspberry Pi.

 ## Scenario